nishacodes-ind/Currency-Converter/README.md

-# Currency-Converter
-A simple currency converter built using HTML, CSS and JavaScript.

 # Currency Converter

 A web-based currency converter built using HTML, CSS, and JavaScript.
 It allows users to convert amounts between different currencies using live exchange rates.